Advising and registration

 Students whose home campus is one of UAF's community campuses, advising information can be found on the campus student services' website.

-RSS is an academic advising department assisting Alaska Native and students from rural Alaska achieve student success by linking them with current information pertinent to their education, lifestyle and goals.
+Rural Student Services is an academic advising department assisting Alaska Native and students from rural Alaska achieve student success by linking them with current information pertinent to their education, lifestyle and goals.
 RSS is available to advise for a student in any degree program.